xNocken/replay-reader/docs/addOwnExports.md

   chIndex, // This can be seen as the unique identifier for a object value, // The value contains the changed values.
 It has two consistant properties.
 Type: this is the type of the export.
-Path: this is the full exportPath of the object timeseconds, // This is the time in seconds since the replay started recording mapObjectName, // This is the name of a object thats placed on the map.
+Path: this is the full exportPath of the object timeseconds, // This is the time in seconds since the replay started recording staticActorId, // This is the name of an actor thats placed on the map.
 Its unique across replays globalData, // this is a class with all data.
 The most important is the result object.
 This is what gets returned after the parsing is done
 ) => {
   switch (value.type) {